Cell Group Leaders’ Training Seminar banner

 Is it appropriate to invite non-Christians to your cell group?

-There is question as to whether one should invite non-Christians to one’s cell group.
+There is a question as to whether one should invite non-Christians to one’s cell group.
 This can be left up to each group.
-But what is urgent is the need for all the members praying others into full membership of the cell group!
+But what is urgent is that all members pray for others to become full members of the cell group.